| | Islam

 Anhu after Umar Radhi Allahu Anhu had appointed him as governor

+of Makkah.
 When Umar Radhi

 Allahu Anhu saw him he asked : “Whom have you appointed